SiyandaMaykiso/JavaScript-Weather-App/README.md

 I utilised JavaScript, HTML and CSS

-I added an API within the JavaScript
+I added the OpenWeather API within the JavaScript

 ### Screenshot